StevenBerdak/ConsoleRunner/README.md

 # S-Console
-A simple static class to map commands that can be delivered in the console for use within a controller class.
-It is up to the developer to manage command entries.
+A simple class of static members to map commands that can be delivered in the console for use within a controller class.
+Listens to System.in input and runs any commands specified.
+Flags are checked by the caller and stored using `ConsoleRunner.mapToFunction("command", flagArgs -> { someFunction(); })` It is up to the developer to manage command entries.
 Commands are null checked prior to calling `Consumer.accept(flags)` to avoid unecesary NPEs.

 Start listening for user input: